wangyxxjtu/ETE/README.md

 ## 💡 News
-- `2025/04/08 Update!`: Code was released to the public.
-Detailed guidace was given as well.
+- `2025/04/08 Update!`: Code was released to the public with detailed guidace regarding how to use this code.
 - `2025/04/05 Update!`: EntityCLIP was accepted by SIGIR 2025.
 Congratulations to ALL!